VPeti11/lrlogic/README.md

 You can read the license [here](LICENSE.md)

 The documentation and README files are licensed under the GFDL that you can read [here](fdl.md)

+# Contributing
+If you want to make the project better check out the docs [here](CONTRIBUTING.md)